vbisin/Applied-Mathematics-Thesis/README.md

 The driver script for the algorithm.
 Outputs graphs and percent successfully denoised.

 ##  createStep.py
-Creates step (i.e. piece-wise constant) signals, where each function has one of {1,2,4,5,10,20,25,50} jumps (i.e. multiples of 100, not including 100).
-At each one of these steps the function takes a random float between 1 and 100.
-I then add random Gaussian noise (with mean 0 and standard deviation 25) to each signal.
+Creates step (i.e. piece-wise constant) signals, where each function has a number of jumps equal to a multiple of the original signal's length.
+At each one of these steps the function takes a random number between 1 and 100.
+A large amount of Gaussian noise (mean 0 and standard deviation 25) is then added to each signal.

 ## sgd.py
 Runs a stochastic gradient descent to minimize the the kernel (W) and radial basis function parameter (alpha).